Choosing a Plastic Surgeon

 Choose the right personality for you

-Choose a surgeon whom is confident, likable and ethical.
-The relationship between you and your plastic surgeon will be a long lasting one.
+Choose a surgeon who is confident, likable, and ethical.
+The relationship between you and your plastic surgeon will be a long-lasting one.
 The process is much more enjoyable if you enjoy the surgeon and his or her staff.
-You should never leave a consultation feeling pressured or that you are being talked into a procedure you are not interested in.
+You should never leave a consultation feeling pressured, or that you are being talked into a procedure you are not interested in.
 Additionally, ask your surgeon beforehand if there are any charges for revisions or treatment of complications.
 Dr. Yates serves the Salt Lake City Utah metro area and would love to have the opportunity to meet, and hopefully impress you enough to choose him to be your plastic surgeon.

 Click, for a list of questions to bring to your consultation.